Code-Institute-Submissions/cigarist/TESTING.md

 were cause problems with displaying more text.
     - I made the buttons inline so that more text can be shown.

+9. Adding drop down menus into the add_post.html was a problem due to Materialize's own css.
+Their property of display is set to hidden.
+So the validation didn't work.
+    - The fix was from the Flask mini project jQuery code that allowed the vaidation to work correctly.

 ---